springfall2008/batpred/README.md

   - set_reserve_enable - When true the reserve % will be set to the same as the SOC target % during charging windows and back to the minimum outside these windows
   - set_reserve_notify - When true notification will be sent about reserve % changes
+  - set_reserve_hold - When true if in the charge window the current battery level is above the charge target then charging will be disabled and the reserve used to hold the battery level.
   - set_reserve_min - Must be set to your minimum soc % for your system, the default is 4%.
 Do not set to zero if this is not allowed (most systems have a non-zero minimum)

   - iboost_enable - When True enables a model of a solar divertor which takes excess energy and diverts it to hot water rather than the battery or exporting